Sai1919/xml-streamer/README.md

                 ```
         `caution:` When explicitArray set to false and if there are multiple children nodes with same name then last node will override all preceding nodes.

 ## upcoming features

 1. `handling of compressed streams`
 2. `handling of different encodings`
+3. `Filtering of objects extracted from resourcePath based on xpaths and json paths`

 ## Namespace handling